Configuring Vite manualChunks for Vendor Isolation

 • ReferenceError during hydration

-Root Cause Over-segmentation causes shared sub-dependencies (e.g., tslib, @babel/runtime) to be duplicated across multiple vendor chunks, or dynamic imports bypass the manualChunks resolver.
+Root cause Over-segmentation causes shared sub-dependencies (e.g., tslib, @babel/runtime) to be included in multiple vendor chunks because the manualChunks function returns different group names for modules that import the same helper.

 manualChunks(id) {